bufferapp/android-guidelines/project_style_guidelines.md

 	ic_cancel_48dp_black

 We use this naming convention so that a drawable file is recognisable by its name.
-If the colour and size are not stated in the name, then the developer needs to open the drawable file to find out this information - thus saving us a little bit of time :)
+If the colour and size are not stated in the name, then the developer needs to open the drawable file to find out this information.
+This saves us a little bit of time :)

 Other drawable files should be named using the corresponding prefix, for example: